duoxoud/express-brute-dynamo/README.md

 # express-brute-dynamo
-AWS-SDK based DynamoDB adapter for the express-brute middleware
+DynamoDB adapter for the express-brute middleware

 Installation
 ------------